trangham283/lm_examples/README.md

     ```
     At this point only train.txt and valid.txt have this fix

-3. Make vocabulary from train.txt files:
+3. Make vocabulary from train.txt files (specific to ngrams):
-`python make_vocab.py --step make_vocab --dtype {disf,clean,dtok}`
+`python ngrams/make_vocab.py --step make_vocab --dtype {disf,clean,dtok}`

-4. Need this for LSTM model only: split train.txt and valid.txt into smaller chunks to facilitate parallelization:
+4. Need this for LSTM model only: split train.txt and valid.txt into smaller chunks to facilitate parallelization (do this in the directory of your data):
 ```
 split -d -n 40 train.txt
 split -d -n 10 valid.txt
 ```

 5. train ngrams
-`./ngram-lms.sh {disf,clean,dtok}`
+`.ngrams/ngram-lms.sh {disf,clean,dtok}`

-6. Prepare switchboard (or other dataset) sentences to compute ppl score:
+6. Prepare switchboard (or other dataset) sentences to compute ppl score (should also be done already -- skip):
 `python prep_lm_sentences.py`

 This produces swbd_sents.tsv with turn, sent_num etc. info and ptb as well as ms